 Between 1925 and 1927, the world-famous bell foundry of Gillett and Johnston in Croydon, England, cast and tuned the Peace Tower Carillon’s 53 bells.
 The largest, called the “bourdon,” weighs 10,090 kilograms and sounds the note E, while the smallest weighs only 4.5 kilograms and sounds the note A, four-and-a-half octaves higher.
 Each bell is tuned to produce a specific note on the musical scale.
 The bells are stationary and rung by the movement of their internal clappers, each one connected directly to the carillon console by a series of mechanical linkages.
 A carillon’s playing action, like that of a piano, allows carillonneurs to vary the sound the instrument makes by changing the way they strike the levers that move the clappers.
 The sound listeners will hear is that of the bells, not a recording of bells or a synthesized bell sound.
 There is nothing electronic or even electrical in a carillon; it is an acoustic, mechanical and manual instrument.

 The Peace Tower Carillon was inaugurated on July 1, 1927, the 60th anniversary of Confederation.
-It was commissioned and installed by order of Parliament to commemorate the Armistice of 1918 and the sacrifice made by Canada during the First World War.
-The inauguration ceremony was a major event and also marked the first live coast-to-coast radio broadcast in Canada.
-It is estimated that several million people heard the inaugural concert both in Canada and internationally.
+It was commissioned and installed by order of Parliament to commemorate the Armistice of 1918 and the sacrifice made by Canada in the First World War.